ACK alert management

 Empty task command in managed node pool

-A task in a managed node pool is missing a command.
+A task is triggered in a managed node pool without a command.

 event